DcubeTechVentures/CPS120/README.md

 ```cpp
 $> python CPS120.py
 ```
-The code output is the digital pressure.
+The code output is digital pressure in kPa.